-Your top performers are likely carrying the team, but do you know exactly why they’re so successful?
-Their winning habits are often intuitive and undocumented, making their success feel like a mix of magic and raw talent that can't be replicated.
-Relying on this "tribal knowledge" is a risky way to grow.
-A sales team value assessment workshop is the key to decoding what your best reps do differently.
-It’s a collaborative process that makes their invisible patterns visible, turning individual brilliance into a shared team asset.
-This allows you to build a playbook based on proven success, equipping every rep with a clear path to hitting their number.
+Your top performers are likely carrying the team, but their winning habits are often a mystery.
+Their success feels like magic—intuitive, undocumented, and impossible to replicate across the board.
+Relying on this "tribal knowledge" isn't a strategy; it's a major business risk.
+A sales team value assessment workshop is how you finally decode what your best reps do differently.
+It’s a structured process for turning individual brilliance into a shared team asset.
+You'll walk away with a playbook based on proven success, giving every rep a clear path to hitting their number.

 Key Takeaways